InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

 1. Add the ad network’s ID to its Info.plist
 2. Update Info.plist with new entries added to the SSP/SDK publicly hosted lists when publishing new app versions to the App Store
-3. Supply the raw `skadnetids`, IABTL `max` and / or `exlc` to the SSP / SDK on the device at runtime
+3. Supply the raw `skadnetids`, IABTL `max` and / or `excl` to the SSP / SDK on the device at runtime

 ### Regulatory Guidance